ppy/osu-wiki/wiki/Community/Projects/en.md

 # Projects

-This article lists the osu!-related projects, tools, and/or services made
+This article lists the many projects, tools, and/or services made for osu! by the [developers](wiki/People/Developers) and the community.

 ## Official